Biostat Cluster Quickstart Guide

 Requesting an account

-All members of the Biostatistics department are elibile to use the Biostatistics cluster for free.
-Users who access the cluster for free are limited to running 5000 CPU hours worth of computing each semester.
-Unlimited access accounts are available for $1000 per user per year.
-As of Fall 2019, all incoming Biostatistics students are automatically allocated a free cluster account.
-All other members of the Biostatistics department may request a user account by completing this form
+All members of the Biostatistics department are eligible to use the Biostatistics cluster for free.
+Users receive credits to run 20,000 CPU hours worth of computing each semester.
+Users requiring computing beyond the free credits are encouraged to use Great Lakes.
+All incoming Biostatistics students are automatically allocated a free cluster account.
+All other members of the Biostatistics department may request a user account by completing this Google form

 Accessing the Cluster

 The Biostatistics cluster may be accessed from the command line or from a graphical web portal.
 New cluster users who are not familiar with using Linux from the command line or the SSH protocol are encouraged to start with the graphical web portal as it has a smaller learning curve.
-The cluster may only be accessed from oncampus or from the University VPN.
+The cluster may only be accessed from on campus using MWireless or from the University VPN.

 Graphical Web Portal

-The first time you connect to the cluster you may see a warning.
-This is normal, click Yes.
+The first time you connect to the cluster you may see a warning — this is normal.
+Compare the fingerprint presented in the warning with the following:

-A terminal will open where you will login using your uniqname, kerberos password and Duo two-factor.
+A terminal will open where you can login using your uniqname, kerberos password, and Duo two-factor.
 Note that as you type your password, nothing will appear on the password line.
 This is normal; just finish typing your password and hit "enter/return" on your keyboard.

 Copy scripts and data to the cluster

-Your scripts and data files must be uploaded to the cluster in order to do computing with them.
+Your scripts and data files must be uploaded to the cluster in order to do any computing with them.
 The easiest way to upload files to the cluster is through the "files" application of the graphical web portal.
 Simply navigate to biostat-login.sph.umich.edu and login with your University Credentials.
 After you log in, you will see the portal home page.
 On the top menu bar select "Files" and then "Home Directory".
 This will open a new tab in which you can use the File Explorer application.
 This application allows you to upload files to the cluster, download files from the cluster, view and edit files and directories.
-The buttons in the File Explorer application are named well and likely do not need more explaination.

 Creating a batch script

 A batch script is a specially formatted text file that specifies to the cluster the resources (CPUs, Memory, time) that the job will need.
 At the bottom of the batch script is a line that calls the script that should be executed.
-Batch scripts may be created locally on your computer and uploaded to the cluster, or they may be created directly on the cluster.
+Batch scripts may be created locally on your computer and uploaded to the cluster, or they may be created directly on the cluster using the built-in file editor.

 #!/bin/bash